pawbz/pawbz.github.io/docs/index.md

 ![Pawan](img/pawbz2.jpg "Pawan")
 ## Welcome!
 Namaste!
-I am a `geophysicist` by background, currently a postdoctoral associate in the [Imaging and Computing Group](http://math.mit.edu/icg/), Massachusetts Institute of Technology (MIT).
+I am a `geophysicist`, currently working as a postdoctoral associate in the
+[Imaging and Computing Group](http://math.mit.edu/icg/), Massachusetts Institute of Technology (MIT).

 My research interests are in:

-* inverse problems
-* imaging
+* wave-equation based imaging and inversion
-* seismic interferometry
+* seismic interferometry and its applications in both exploration and global seismology
-* signal processing
+* signal processing, blind deconvolution, source separation
+* parallelization and developing efficient algorithms for high performance computing in geophysical applications